Security comes at a price. Home security in the smart age need not cost the earth, but some companies do seem to charge a premium.

 Key Features of BeOn

-A three pack of BeOn screw-in type Smart Security Lights costs $199, so $66 for a light bulb (at the time of this writing.)
-Individually they sell for an even scarier $80 (at the time of this writing.)
-Compare that to around $50 for a Hue light and much less for some of the new Chinese brands.
+Individually they sell for an even scarier cost (For the latest prices and discounts, check here).
+Compare that to a Hue light and much less for some of the new Chinese brands.

 Pros of the BeOn Smart Security Lighting

 - Someone is Always Home?
 The plan behind BeOn is that when you are out for the night, the lights will come on and off just as if you were home.
 If a passing criminal sees lights coming on and off they will keep on going.
 You can also train the lights to come on when a specific sound is heard, such as the doorbell or smoke alarm for safety purposes.

 - Basic Scheduling Available: Recent updates to the app mean you can now provide basic scheduling too, this feature was missing at launch, which is a major oversight for any lighting product.
 Now though, the lights can be scheduled to come on as you arrive, so no stabbing about in the dark, on a wintery afternoon.
 If you are worried about the environment then the further good news is that the bulbs only use 13 watts of power, so if you are replacing old-style ones your energy bill should go down a bit, ignoring the massive upfront cost.